The National AI Governance Playbook · Part V · Chapter 13

 The readiness self-assessment and templates

-The playbook closes as a toolbox: a readiness self-assessment of twenty questions grouped along the book's spine, four templates for the recurring exercises, and one rule throughout: name the document, the owner and the date, or record the gap.
+The playbook closes as a toolbox: twenty readiness questions, five one-page templates including the Regime Interface Agreement, and one rule throughout: name the document, owner and date, or record the gap.

 In brief